 WHERE CAN I GET NATUROPATHIC SERVICES FOR MY ALLERGIES?

 Considering getting naturopathic services for your allergies?
 Not many people practice naturopathy so it may be hard to find a naturopath willing to help… but we offer these services!
-Our naturopath is available at our Matheson Blvd location in Mississauga and our The Westway location in Etobicoke.
+Our naturopath is available at our The Westway location in Etobicoke.
 The Health First Group’s locations are listed in more detail if you scroll further down.
 Come in and get the relief you need!